GeyserMC/GeyserWiki/_docs/geyser/common-issues.md

 # Extreme lags on mobile data

-Check your APN - if you're using IPv6 and server don't support or isn't configured to handle IPv6 addresses you need to change APN to IPv4.
+Check your Access Point Name (APN) - if you're using IPv6 and server don't support or isn't configured to handle IPv6 addresses you need to change APN to IPv4.

 # Stuck on "Locating Server" with no errors